 We think we know everything about US presidents right?
 Do you know the elections are so popular in the USA that people use bonus codes to bet on who the next president will be?
+And while browsing for odds on who the next president will be, many like to look for more fun and play games using Virgin Games promo codes.
 After all, we spend so much time learning about them in school and hearing about them in the news, how come there’s something we don’t know?
 But, there are some things even the biggest history buffs often get wrong.
 That’s why we made a list of 9 questions almost no one can answer.
 Can you answer these 9 trivia questions correctly?

 1. How many presidents died in office?

 The correct answer is 8!
 A fun fact about one of the president’s death – William Henry Harrison held his inaugural speech in rain and soon died of pneumonia.
 His presidency was the shortest one in history.
 Other 7 presidents who died in office are Zachary Taylor, Warren G. Harding, Franklin D. Roosevelt, James A. Garfield, William McKinley, Abraham Lincoln, and John F. Kennedy.
 The first three on this list also died of natural causes and the last four were assassinated.

 2. Who was the first president to be born in the US?

 We’d think that all US presidents were born in the US since that is one of the requirements of the Constitution.
 However, the first president to be born in the US is Martin Van Buren, the 8th president.
 Before that, the US was not an independent country and therefore, all the presidents were British.

 3. Did all presidents live in the White House?

 All except one.
 George Washington never lived in the White House and the reason for that is very simple – during his presidency, the White House was being built.
 Washington’s term ended in 1797 and the White House was finished only three years later in 1800.
 That is when John Adams moved in, becoming the first president to live in the White House.